coloursofnoise/Resources/Your-First-Code-Mod.md

         public override void LoadContent() {
         }

-        // Unload the entirety of your mod's content, remove any event listeners and undo all hooks. public override void Unload() {
+        // Unload the entirety of your mod's content.
+Free up any native resources. public override void Unload() {
         }